Extract Email Attachment Using AWS

 Below is a breakdown of the steps from 5 to 10:

-• #5 — AWS Glue treats the S3 bucket (silver bucket)as its input, reads the csv file and converts to parquet format.
-Optionally AWS Lambda can be used instead of Glue.
-The selection between the both depends on the volume and nature of data
+• #5 — AWS Glue treats the S3 bucket (silver bucket)as its input, reads the CSV file, and converts it to parquet format.
+Optionally, AWS Lambda can be used instead of Glue.
+The selection between both depends on the volume and nature of the data.

 • #6 — The transformed data is then put in another S3 bucket (gold bucket)